litnialex/asteriskguru/docs/install.md

 ## Ansible
-This method describes using Ansible playbook to install Asterisk.
+This method describes using [Ansible playbook][ansible-playbook] to install Asterisk.

 To be continued...